brianHarder/ChoateStudentHelp/README.md

 MIT

 ## Documentation
-In this document, the functions will be briefly described and the parameters, in terms of their syntax and what they do, will be explained.
+Here, the functions will be briefly described and the parameters, in terms of their syntax and what they do, will be explained.

 Function #1: Math